blockchaintp/sextant-dev/README.md

 ```
 Running the command `npm run preserve` populate the postgres with appropriate schema.

-ALternatively, if you had already executed the above sequence previously, all you need to do is to run this sequence:
+Alternatively, if you have already executed the above sequence previously, all you need to do is to run this sequence:

 ```bash
 export MANUALRUN=1